ribeirowelmoreno/DesafioCIAndT/README.md

 # DesafioCIAndT

-/**This project consists in simulate a purchase as a user, search for a product and add it on the cart.
-Adtar that, search for another product, add it on the cart and change the quantity for 2.*/
+**This project consists in simulate a purchase as a user, search for a product and add it on the cart.
+Adtar that, search for another product, add it on the cart and change the quantity for 2.

 Sprint 3 dias (48h)